Additional Pain and Suffering Compensation

 8. A severe and permanent limitation in Mobility or Self-care (see paragraph 34 below for more information); or

-9. The need for supervision at least three to four times per week for at least one hour per visit to ensure safety in performing activities of daily living.
+9. The need for supervision at least three times per week for at least one hour per visit to ensure safety in performing activities of daily living.

 4. A severe and permanent limitation in Mobility or Self-care is evident where the Veteran, all or substantially all of the time, has at least one of the following limitations (a-g):